Linear system matrices of rational transfer functions

-The above definitions of pole and zero structure of a rational matrix $R(\la)$ are those that are commonly used in linear systems theory (see \cite{Kai80}) and are due to McMillan.
-They describe the spectral properties of a rational matrix.
-But when applying them to matrix pencils $S(\la)$ we may wonder if they coincide with definitions of eigenvalues and generalized and their multiplicities, i.e. the Kronecker structure of $S(\la)$ (see \cite{Gan59}).
 For this comparison, we only need to look at zeros, since a pencil has only one pole (namely, infinity) and its multiplicity is the rank of the coefficient of $\la$.
 In other words, its polar structure is trivial.
 But what about the correspondence of the {\em zero structure} of $S(\la)$ (in the McMillan sense) and the eigenvalue structure of $S(\la)$ (in the sense of Kronecker)?
 It turns out that for finite eigenvalues of $S(\la)$ there is a complete isomorphism with the zero structure of $S(\la)$: every Jordan block of size $k$ at an eigenvalue $\lambda_0$ in the Kronecker canonical form of $S(\la)$ corresponds to an elementary divisor $(\la-\la_0)^k$ in the Smith-McMillan form of $S(\la)$.
 But for $\la=\infty$, there is a difference.
-It is well known (see \cite{VVK79}) that a Kronecker block of size $k$ at $\la=\infty$ corresponds to an elementary divisor $(\frac{1}{\la})^{(k-1)}$ in the Smith McMillan form.
+It is well known (see \cite{VVK79}) that a Kronecker block of size $k$ at $\la=\infty$ corresponds to an elementary divisor $(\frac{1}{\la})^{(k-1)}$ in the Smith-McMillan form.
 For the point at infinity there is thus a shift of 1 in the structural indices.
 For this reason we want to make a clear distinction between both index sets.